KeepsItCrypt0/PulseStrategy/PulseStrategyWhitepaper.md

   At any time, you can redeem your xBond for a share of the PLSX in the contract’s reserve.
 The reserve is always at least 1:1 with the xBond supply, meaning you’ll never get less PLSX than you put in (minus the initial 0.5% fee).
 As other users trade xBond and tokens burn, your share of the reserve grows, so each xBond becomes worth *more* PLSX over time offsetting your fee and growing the value even more.

 - **Transfer Tax:**
-  Every time xBond is transferred (except to/from the contract or the Origin Address), 0.5% of the amount is taxed:
+  Every time xBond is transferred (except minting/redemptions), 0.5% of the amount is taxed:
   - 0.25% is burned (gone forever).
-  - 0.25% goes to the Origin Address (more on this later).
+  - 0.25% goes to the Origin Address.
   This makes xBond scarcer with every trade, increasing its value for holders.

 - **Why Hold xBond?**